TefiC/Popular-Movies-App-Stage-2-Udacity/README.md

 #### Handling errors
 ---

 - **No internet connection:**  If there is no internet connection available, a dialog box will alert the user.
 If the app has loaded data previously, this data will remain responsive but the user won't be able to request new data until there is an internet connection.
+The "Favorites' category will be displayed automatically when there is no internet connection.

     If the user had no internet connection and no data was loaded previously but he/she reconnects and restarts the app, data will be fetched automatically.

 - **Poster didn't load correctly:** An error poster will be shown instead.
 On the main screen, the error poster will prompt the user to click if he/she wants to access the movie data, even if the poster is not available.
 Once inside the movie details screen, a second error poster will display a message saying that the poster couldn't be loaded.

-- **No favorite movies selected:** If the user tries to access to the "Favorites" section without selecting favorite movies first, a dialog will warn them and automatically select the "Most Popular" section so the user can select favorite movies.
+- **No favorite movies selected:** If the user tries to access the "Favorites" section without selecting favorite movies first, a dialog will warn hum/her and the "Most Popular" section will be selected automatically so the user can select favorite movies.

 - **No reviews available:** A dialog with be displayed and the user will be taken automatically to the corresponding movie details activity.

 <br>